Gymnasium (school): Switzerland

 In Switzerland, gymnasiums (Gymnasien, gymnases) are selective schools that provide a three- to six-year (depending on the canton) course of advanced secondary education intended to prepare students to attend university.
 They conclude with a nationally standardized exam, the maturité or Maturität, often shortened to "Matura or Matur", which if passed allows students to attend a Swiss university.
 The gymnasiums are operated by the cantons of Switzerland, and accordingly in many cantons they are called Kantonsschule (cantonal school).
+Several of them offer bilingual education in English.